Jacksonville’s history complicates Republican convention

 The city’s sprawling metropolitan region is home to 1.5 million Floridians, nearly a third of them black and about a tenth Latino.
 It lies just south of Florida’s border with Georgia, and about 290 miles (about 467 kilometers) north of the president’s Mar-a-Lago compound in Palm Beach.

 The Republican National Committee picked Jacksonville for the political spectacle after North Carolina Gov. Roy Cooper, a Democrat, wouldn’t give in to the president’s insistence that large gathering be held without social distancing measures.
-On Friday, Florida had its highest one-day spike in COVID-19 cases — with 1,900 new cases — but officials said they will take necessary precautions during the August convention.
+On Friday, Florida announced its highest one-day spike in COVID-19 cases — with 1,900 new cases the day before — but officials said they will take necessary precautions during the August convention.

 The city, which openly campaigned for the right to host the president and the political convention, had to overcome concerns that it could host a major event.
 When the city hosted the Super Bowl in 2005, it had to use cruise ships as floating hotels to expand its inventory of rooms.